-Food Stamps Praised For Helping Pull U.S. Out Of Great Recession As Trump Administration Takes Aim At Program
+Food Stamps Praised For Helping Pull U.S. Out Of Great Recession, As Trump Administration Takes Aim At Program

 “Researchers found that every $22,000 in tax dollars spent on food stamps between 2001 to 2014 created about one job,” the report noted.
 “Grocery subsidies, which families usually spend right away, immediately pumped money into rural supermarkets and small businesses (and their employees) at a time when jobs were scarce.”

-The Trump administration had previously floating a plan to charge a few to retailers that accept food stamps, one that would reportedly cost the industry more than $2 billion.
+The Trump administration had previously floated a plan to charge a few to retailers that accept food stamps, one that would reportedly cost the industry more than $2 billion.
 As CNBC reported in 2017, the plan was part of a proposed overhaul of the food stamps program that would make deep cuts for the poorest American households, drawing bipartisan criticism.
 The plan includes a fee for retailers that accept the Supplemental Nutrition Assistance Program, known as SNAP benefits.

 The fee was to be charged to stores when they signed up and again after five years for a renewal.
 The Trump administration said this would raise $2.4 billion in revenue over the next 10 years, drawing criticism from the retail industry that had not been aware of the proposed change and was already fighting against the proposed changes.